shaloo/docs.arcana/docs/db/config_dApp_with_db.md

 ### Monitor Usage

-Developers can monitor their registered application usage statistics via the Arcana Developer Dashboard.
+Developers can monitor their registered application usage statistics via the {{config.extra.arcana.dashboard_name}}.
 The *Manage Apps* screen displays the account-level usage metrics.
 Application-specific usage details are available on the application dashboard screen.

 #### Account Usage Metrics